Interesting Links, March 23, 2011

 Solar Power Woes

-Why we won’t be buying a solar energy setup for our new RV.
+Why I won’t be buying a solar energy setup for my new RV.

 The system didn’t have an inverter, though.
 That meant that it could not power the AC power outlets or anything plugged into them, including handy devices like the microwave.
 We learned to do without.

 My husband, Mike, is a solar guy.
 He knows how to design solar power systems.
-He set up the one on our old RV and designed and built the significantly more complex one on our off-the-grid vacation “cabin.”
+He designed the one on our old RV and designed and built the significantly more complex one on our off-the-grid vacation “cabin.”
 So he sat down with a pen and paper and, using the Internet, researched a solution.
-We’d use the panel off our old RV, match it with a second panel, add two batteries, an inverter, and a bunch of other stuff, and have a 2KW solar setup.
+I’d use the panel off my old RV, match it with a second panel, add two batteries, an inverter, and a bunch of other stuff, and have a 2KW solar setup.
 The cost: roughly $3K.

 And that’s when things started getting funky.

 We went to the other solar outfitter.
-We’d bought all our solar panels and some other equipment from them in the past.
+We’d bought all our solar panels for the vacation cabin and some other equipment from them in the past.
 They priced out our system and came up with a solid number: $4168.
 Ouch.

 Mike and I talked about it at some length.
 He’d already suggested a much cheaper alternative for the times we were off the grid: a 2000-watt Honda generator that could be used parallel with an identical model to give a total of 4000 watts.
 If you needed a little power, you’d fire up one.
 If you needed more, you’d connect the second one and fire it up, too.
 With 4000 watts, we could power everything in the camper, including the air conditioning.